xXxhrpatrickxXx/hr-search-overhaul/README.md

 - Remove logo and move header buttons next to search input ⬜
 - Make price slider filter more appealing ✅
 - Make tabs more like arkenzoo.se (pills) ⬜
 - Related to above point, figure out what is going on with tabs being hidden incorrectly ⬜
+- .hr-icon-arrow not being displayed (display: inline spans so height + width is not in effect) ⬜